smarttradeapp/django_cbtools/docs/tutorial.rst

     CouchbaseModelError: Empty channels list can not be saved

 Channels.
-This is how ``sync-gateway`` limit access to the documents for different mobile clients.
+This is how Sync-Gateway limit access to the documents for different mobile clients.
 The server side framework uses an admin user to create and save documents, so it has access to all of them, but we mind mobile clients also.
 So::